Xayer/react-repo-tools/README.md

 ### Todo

-- auth template, look into the different routes, and figure out why the styling is not loading
+- figure out why we cannot get the list of repos
 - [ ] get latest test report
 - [ ] get CPD- lists
 - [ ] add pagination to repositories (and possiblity filtering)